geniusdynamics/ns8-windmill/README.md

 To setup the translation process:

 - add [GitHub Weblate app](https://docs.weblate.org/en/latest/admin/continuous.html#github-setup) to your repository
-- add your repository to [hosted.weblate.org]((https://hosted.weblate.org) or ask a NethServer developer to add it to ns8 Weblate project
+- add your repository to [hosted.weblate.org]((https://hosted.weblate.org) or ask a geniusdynamics developer to add it to ns8 Weblate project